Amy Wright

 Amy Wright is an American actress and former model.
-She has appeared in such films as The Deer Hunter, Breaking Away, The Accidental Tourist, Hard Promises, Crossing Delancey, and Miss Firecracker.
+She has appeared in such films as Not a Pretty Picture, The Deer Hunter, Breaking Away, The Accidental Tourist, Hard Promises, Crossing Delancey, and Miss Firecracker.
 She is the widow of actor Rip Torn.

 Early years

 Born in Chicago, Wright is a graduate of Beloit College.
 Her father was a professor of psychology at the University of Chicago.
 She developed an interest in acting when she was in high school.
 Encouragement from a teacher at an acting workshop led her to appear in school plays, and she majored in theater arts at Beloit.
 After that, she taught high school in Stockbridge, Massachusetts.
 During that time she acted in summer stock theater.

 Career

 Wright acted in summer-stock productions in Rockford, Illinois, before going to New York, where she studied acting with Uta Hagen.
-She starred with Eric Schweig in The Scarlet Letter and Tom and Huck (both made in 1995).
+She was directed by Martha Coolidge in Not a Pretty Picture(1976); later she starred with Eric Schweig in The Scarlet Letter and Tom and Huck (both made in 1995).
 She produced a Netflix series called The Next Step.

 Wright starred in the original production of Breakfast with Les and Bess as Shelby.
 Wright also appeared on Broadway in the original productions of Fifth of July and Noises Off.
 Wright currently is on the faculty of HB Studio in New York City.